 Valid tribal photo ID

-You can cast a provisional ballot if you forgot your ID.
+You can cast a provisional ballot if you are unable to show one of the acceptable forms of ID.
 However, for your vote to count, you have three days after the election to present appropriate photo identification at the county registrar’s office.

 Have you experienced or observed voter suppression efforts (e.g. polling place changes, voter purges, intimidation, or local practices that result in long waits to vote on Election Day)?